VSevagen/grimoirelab-tutorial/docs/getting-started/projects.md

 2. **Second level**: data source and metadata
 3. **Third level**: data source URLs

-There are some filters, labels, and a special section:
+There are some filters, labels, and a special section and authentication:

 - `--filter-no-collection=true`: This filter is used to show old enriched data within the dashboards from repositories that don't exist anymore in upstream.